Knotx/knotx/README.md

   ...
 }
 ```
-This section configures the Knot.x Repository Verticle listening for requests on Vert.x event bus. config node consists of:
+This section configures the Knot.x Repository Verticle listening for requests on Vert.x event bus.
+The config node consists of:
-- **service.name** - name/address of the event bus to which Repository Verticle subscribes on.
+- **service.name** - the name/address of the event bus to which Repository Verticle subscribes on,
-- **repositories** - Array consists of definitions of all repositories used providing HTML Templates
+- **repositories** - an array of definitions of all repositories used that provide HTML Templates.

 There are two sample repositories defined - `local` and `remote`.
 Each of them defines a `path` - a regular expression that indicates which resources will be taken from this repository.
 The first one matched will handle the request or, if no repository is matched, **Knot.x** will return a `404 Not found` response for the given request.